by David Forshee

 Sound effects category standardization will improve organization and save time for creators everywhere.

-PSE has always been committed to the quality of our metadata and the searchability of our libraries.
+Pro Sound Effects has always been committed to the quality of our metadata and the searchability of our libraries.
 If you can't find it, it doesn't exist!

 Though we have been using our own system for categorizing our sounds for years, a recent effort led by Tim Nielsen and others in the community piqued our interest.
 This culminated in a community discussion around what categories are the most helpful, and how we can reduce the redundant work of each sound editor that must individually categorize and tag libraries from dozens of vendors.